Choosing a course, and university or college

-Q. My child wants to study in higher education, but can’t decide on a course.
-What should they do?
+Q. I want to study in higher education, but can’t decide on a course.
+What should I do?

 Some courses are more vocational than others, such as, nursing, dentistry, architecture, and engineering.
 These courses are designed to prepare students for specific careers as opposed to courses with a more academic focus.
 Vocational routes are a good option for those who know what career they want to enter into, as they are designed to prepare students for specific careers.
 However, for those who want to keep their options open, they could consider a more general course – for example, mathematics, sociology, psychology, geography etc.

 Q. How can I find out what a university or college is really like?